-Dr. José D. Villalobos is an assistant professor in the Political Science Department.
+Dr. José D. Villalobos is Associate Professor of Political Science.
 He received his Bachelor of Arts degree from the University of Texas at San Antonio and his doctoral degree from Texas A&M University.
 He is a recipient of the University of Texas System Regents' Outstanding Teaching Award and UTEP's Most Distinguished Faculty Member Award for commitment to teaching excellence.